Sheet 02 · BlogSurveyed 2026

 Explanation:

-• aws s3 sync - Sync a S3 bucket with a local directory
+• aws s3 sync - Sync an S3 bucket with a local directory

-• s3://<BUCKET_NAME> - Bucket name where the local directory will be synced with
+• s3://<BUCKET_NAME> - Bucket name that will be synced to the local directory

 • <LOCAL_DIRECTORY_PATH> - Local directory path in your local machine

-Step 7: List Files in AWS S3 Bucket
+Step 7: list files in an AWS S3 bucket

-To list all files in a AWS S3 bucket, run the following command:
+To list all files in an AWS S3 bucket, run the following command:

 Terminal window